cdbrkfxrpt/magritte/README.md

 follows, according to the author's perspective:

 - classic approaches (rooted in signal processing)
-- statistical approaches (pure statistics, machine learning, ...)
+- statistics based approaches (pure statistics, machine learning, ...)
-- logical approaches (event based or event driven, capable of composing expressions, etc.)
+- logic based approaches (event based or event driven, capable of composing expressions, etc.)

 Most systems which have been created for the purpose of enabling time series